“Ughhh Wole, why do we have to go so early”, I grumbled as I rolled over in bed and covered my head with a fluffy white pillow.

 Listen; bucket list/heaven type experience, I promise.

-Asides us looking good together though, Wole and I were different types of holiday people.
+Aside from us looking good together though, Wole and I were different types of holiday people.
 You see, I am a ‘wing it’ typa gal.
 Sleep in, drink wine, go out, drink wine, roam around the city, drink some more wine, and just see where the day goes.
 Wole, on the other hand is an entirely different animal.
 He had sent me an itinerary a week to our trip, and as I was only beginning to realise, he meant to follow it to the T [insert temple rub emoji].
 Anyway, it was Wine/Cheese Tasting day at Stellenbosch, and I like wine (in case you didn’t notice) so I grudgingly got out of bed.
 Looking back, I’m grateful for Wole and his task-like, OCD approach to fun, because if not for him I wouldn’t have met Lotje (pronounced Lo-ki or Low key.
 I know; he was either a comic god in a past life, or a shady Nigerian business man).
 I also wouldn’t have had some of the best Pinotage of my life, but I digress.
 Lotje was our guide for the day, and we were his first pickup of the seven would be partners in wine that day.
 This gave us adequate time to gist with him, one African to another.
-We even got him to sneak in a coffee shop stop, as clearly, mornings are not my strong point and I needed the pick (perk) up.
+We even got him to sneak in a coffee shop stop, as clearly, mornings are not my strong suit and I needed the pick (perk) up.
 It was during this 20 minute drive when it was just Lotje, Wole and I, that we really got to know the man.

 Lotje is one of those people that know everything and I loved him for it.
-He looked like Obama, his angular face riddled with lines that told his life stories so clearly and vividly, as if there was text between them.
+He looked like Obama, his angular face riddled with lines that told his life stories so clearly and vividly, as if there were text between them.
 His thick Afrikaans accent somehow lent more credence to his very many stories.
 He was definitely the most authentic of our different guides during the trip, and I was sad that we only got to be with him for one day.

 When we asked about apartheid and it’s still apparent effects re colourism, he didn’t paste on that plastic smile like the other guides did, and tell us it was all in the past.
 He was candid in his speech and owned his opinions- not like a sword, but more like a cloak; he didn’t fight with them, they instead protected him.
 It was Lotje that made me first understand just how deeply conflicted human emotions can get; that one person can hold two opposing thoughts so wholly and completely;